foolin/golem-lang/docs/tutorial.md

 An import caveat regarding immutability is that even though closures, like all functions, are immutable, they can still have enclosed state that can be modified.
-There is no way in Golem to freeze a closure after the fact sot that it can no longer modify any of its captured variables.
+There is no way in Golem to freeze a closure after the fact so that it can no longer modify any of its captured variables.
 It is up to you to manage state properly if you are using closures.
 Here is the "accumulator generator" from a previous example.
 We freeze it this time, but it still has mutable state via the enclosed variable 'n':